geeksoflondon/grid4rails/doc/Hacknotes.markdown

 created by taking the set of all timeslots and the set of all rooms and combining each one in turn.

+You cannot have duplicate timeslots at the same time.
+That is, if the pair (start-time, end-time) already exists in the database it should raise an error.

 User
 ----